ashnaanasir/HTN22-friendscape/README.md

 - run the command npm start
 - scan the qr code in the terminal that appears after running npm install
 - you can view the app live on the expo go app now.
 Make some changes and once you save it, the app should update automatically on your phone. if it doesn't try refreshing the page using the refresh button in your phone's notifications.

+(future sections)

+- motivation behind the project
+- what we learned
+- roadblocks
+- what's next